onehashai/onehash-connect/zerver/webhooks/groove/doc.md

    click on **API**.
 Open the **Add Webhook** dropdown and select an event that you would like to be notified about.

-    Currently, Zulip supports these events:
+    Currently, Connect supports these events:

     * `ticket_started`: notify if there is a new ticket.
     * `ticket_assigned`: notify if a ticket is assigned to an agent or group.